-Selection and Responsibilities of Field Instructors
+Selection and Responsibilities of Practicum Supervisors

-The field instructor plays a pivotal role in the development of a student's skills and professional identity.
-In considering potential field instructors, the Social Work Program at WSU looks in general for demonstrated professional competence, the capacity to consciously explicate the concepts and principles that underlie social work practice, a strong commitment to the values and ethics of Social Work, and a motivation to contribute to the preparation of the next generation of social workers.
+The Practicum Supervisor plays a pivotal role in the development of a student's skills and professional identity.
+In considering a potential Practicum Supervisor, the Social Work Program at WSU looks in general for demonstrated professional competence, the capacity to consciously explicate the concepts and principles that underlie social work practice, a strong commitment to the values and ethics of Social Work, and a motivation to contribute to the preparation of the next generation of social workers.

-Additional, more specific, criteria for and responsibilities of WSU Social Work Program field instructors include:
+Additional, more specific, criteria for and responsibilities of WSU Social Work Program Practicum Supervisor include: